ranSprd/medusa/README.md

     N/c0678ab49344/system/+/Ac/L2
     N/c0678ab49344/system/+/Ac/L3

-Instead of define 3 mappings you can use a placeholder
+Instead of define 3 mappings you can use a placeholder in your metric name

     - topic: N/c0678ab49344/system/+/Ac/{phase}
       metrics:
       - valueField: value
         name: "{phase}_data"

-In this case we use a reference to to label *phase* in topic.
+In this case we use a reference to to label *phase* which comes from our topic.
 Another option is to use the index of the topic segment.
 For instance '#5' for our case.

     - topic: N/c0678ab49344/system/+/Ac/{phase}
       metrics: